-Discontinued operations Net loss from discontinued operations was \$45,000 and \$1.5 million in fiscal years 2014 and 2013, respectively.
-Net income from discontinued operations was \$42.9 million in fiscal year 2012.
+Discontinued operations Net income from discontinued operations was \$0.1 million in fiscal year 2015 and expense of \$45,000 and \$1.5 million in fiscal years 2014 and 2013, respectively.

-The Company sold a portion of the CNS segment and the entire ConferencePlus subsidiary in fiscal year 2012.
+The Company sold a portion of its former CNS segment and the entire ConferencePlus subsidiary in fiscal year 2012.
 The Company discontinued the operations of ConferencePlus at the time of the sale and discontinued the CNS segment operations in the first quarter of fiscal year 2014.
 The results of operations of CNS and ConferencePlus along with the gains on the sales have been classified as income from discontinued operations.

+In fiscal year 2015, the income from discontinued operations resulted from release of a contingency reserve related to the sale of ConferencePlus.
 In fiscal year 2014, the loss from discontinued operations resulted from ongoing legal costs related to indemnity claims from the discontinued operations.
 In fiscal year 2013, the loss from discontinued operations resulted from a charge taken for an indemnification claim that related to the ConferencePlus sale transaction, partially offset by associated tax effects and unrelated discrete tax items.
-In fiscal year 2012, the income from discontinued operations resulted primarily from the gain on the sale of ConferencePlus.

-Net income (loss) Net income was \$5.4 million and \$42.0 million in fiscal years 2014 and 2012, respectively.
-Net loss was \$44.0 million in fiscal year 2013.
+Net income (loss) Net loss was \$58.9 million and \$44.0 million in fiscal years 2015 and 2013, respectively.
+Net income was \$4.4 million in fiscal year 2014.
 The changes were due to the cumulative effects of the variances identified above.